Frequently Asked Questions

 If your application is successful, we may ask to see copies of receipts, bank statements etc. – so do keep them safely.

-Micro Fund: decisions about whether or not to award funding are made within 6 weeks of each application round closing date.
+- Micro Fund: there are two rounds per year and decisions about whether or not to award funding are made within 6 weeks of each application round closing date.

 The Fund will be in place for at least 20 years, so no need to panic if you miss a deadline or your activity idea needs a bit more work before you apply.
 It’s better to take your time and make sure that everything is in place so that you’re good to go if you’re successful.
 There will be at least two Micro Fund rounds each year.